 At just 15 pages this isn’t a book but a pamphlet but then it’s only a few quid and it’s still a great overview of the basics of layout electrics.

 While I don’t use it personally now, it’s one of my most recommended resources for those starting on their model railway journey and wanting to progress from the Hornby and Graham Farish DC starter sets.

 If you’re just starting with model railways, get this!
-It covers the basics of everything you’ll need to know from baseboards to DCC and I’ll still dip into from time to time.
+It covers the basics of everything you’ll need to know from baseboards to DCC and I’ll still dip into it from time to time.

 Every so often I return to this book and realize how much of my modelling has been influenced by it.
-It’s one of my favorite resources and one I use for learning and inspiration.
+It’s one of my favourite resources and one I use for learning and inspiration.

 Which of these will you buy?
 What books have helped you the most?
 Share your choices below with a comment.

 Andy is a lifelong modeler, writer, and founder of modelrailwayengineer.com.
 He has been building model railways, dioramas, and miniatures for over 20 years.
 His passion for model making and railways began when he was a child, building his first layout at the age of seven.

 Andy’s particular passion is making scenery and structures in 4mm scale, which he sells commercially.
 He is particularly interested in modelling the railways of South West England during the late Victorian/early Edwardian era, although he also enjoys making sci-fi and fantasy figures and dioramas.
 His website has won several awards, and he is a member of MERG (Model Railway Electronics Group) and the 009 Society.

 When not making models, Andy lives in Surrey with his wife and teenage son.
 Other interests include history, science fiction, photography, and programming.
 Read more about Andy.